rrobetti/atomikos-transactions-essentials/docs/DISABLE_POOLING.md

 3. **Resource Constraints**: When you want to minimize the number of persistent connections to the database
 4. **Debugging**: When troubleshooting connection-related issues and want to eliminate pooling as a variable
 5. **Cloud Environments**: In serverless or ephemeral environments where maintaining a connection pool is counterproductive
+6. **Third party connection pooling**: In some situations you might want to delegate the connection pooling to a third party library like Oracle UCP for example.

 ### Configuration